How to Migrate from WordPress.com to WordPress.org

 • WordPress will now begin with the automated process of importing all your pages and posts from WordPress.com

-• However, before migrating all your content, you will get an option of choosing an author to assign all your posts to
+• However, before migrating all your content, you will get the option to choose an author to assign all your posts to

 • You can either create the same author profile from WordPress.com or create a new author profile or simply just import all the content to the existing author profile